 - Successfully complete the Pharmacy Examining Board of Canada (PEBC) Qualifying Exam – Part I (MCQ) and Part II (OSCE)

 If paying by credit card, please allow 5 business days for processing.
 However, if paying by cheque please allow 10 – 12 business days for processing.

 Professional Liability Insurance - all 3 criteria listed in the professional liability insurance section are required for registration.

 - Apply for Drug Administration (Optional)

-Application for Certification – Drug Administration by Injection and Intranasal Route
+Refer to the Certification for Drug Administration by Injection and Intranasal Route page for more information.

-You're now a fully registered pharmacist.
+You're now registered as a Full Pharmacist.
 The College will send you a confirmation notice and issue a certificate of registration.
 You may access your registration card through eServices.
 Registration must be renewed annually.
 You will receive an email reminder six weeks before your renewal deadline.

 Note: Effective December 1, 2020, all newly registered pharmacists and pharmacy technicians needing access to PharmaNet must enrol in PRIME by applying to the Ministry of Health and obtain approval to access PharmaNet.
 For more information, visit the PRIME web page or contact PRIME@gov.bc.ca.